exsat-network/exsat-client/README.md

 ### Start the Client with yarn(The keystore password is configured in the .env file)

 Open a terminal window.
-Navigate to the project directory, Execute different commands based on different roles:
+Navigate to the project directory, execute different commands based on different roles:

 - yarn start-commander
 - yarn start-synchronizer